larilofman/react-rpg/README.md

 ### Combat Log

 Combat log hook contains a set of message types that can be added to the log.
-The hook sends a dispatch to add these to the combat log state,
+The hook sends a dispatch to add these to the combat log state which is tracked by the combag log UI component that renders them in a scrollable box of text.

+### Dev Tools

+Dev tools main purpose is for testing new features before they are implemented in the game, such as saving and loading zones.
+The component can also be freely moved around because why not!

 ## Usage